Easy Homemade Grass-Fed Butter Using a Mason Jar

 To learn more about grass-fed butter, its benefits, making it at home, and homemade butter benefits, read on.

 The best way to get access to healthy, 100% organic and preservative-free grass-fed butter is to make it at home.
-Homemade butter is not just healthier, but also proves to be cheaper in the long run.
-Above all, by making the mason jar butter at home, you can personalize and decide how it will taste – salted or unsalted, and more.
+Homemade butter is not just healthier – it ends up being cheaper too.
+Above all, by making the mason jar butter at home, you get to decide exactly how it tastes – salted, unsalted, or flavored however you like.

 Also, remember to store homemade buttermilk in the refrigerator for up to 7 days.